-Students and prospective students should report a potential violation of this policy as soon as possible to the Dean of Students listed below:
+Students and prospective students should report a potential violation of this policy as soon as possible to the VP for Student Affairs listed below:

 McPherson will respond to reports of perceived prohibited conduct in a reasonable, thorough, and prompt manner, as set forth below.
 If the College determines that discrimination, harassment, or retaliation has occurred, appropriate corrective and remedial actions will be taken.